gauniverseorg/ga-docs/docs/Tutorials/data.md

 ### Creating a DataObject

 1. Open the newly created Datamodel and choose the DataObjects tab
-2. Create a new DataObject by clicking the + button
+2. Create a new DataObject by clicking on the + Create New button
 3. Add fields and types
 4. Name the table
 5. Save